gx9702/UA-TypeRepository/Core/Part4/DataTypes/RelativePath/readme.md

 <!-- datatype -->
 ## RelativePath
+A relative path constructed from reference types and browse names.
 <!-- end of description -->
 The fields of the RelativePath DataType are defined in the following table: